Open Bible Data Home About News OET Key

 RV Even as it is written in Isaiah the prophet, Behold, I send my messenger before thy face, Who shall prepare thy way;

-WBS Even as it is written in Isaiah the prophet, Behold, I send my messenger before thy face, Who shall prepare thy way;
+WBS As it is written in the prophets, Behold, I send my messenger before thy face, who shall prepare thy way before thee;

 KJB As it is written in the prophets, Behold, I send my messenger before thy face, which shall prepare thy way before thee.